VirtualVasquez/Fantasy-Trading/README.md

 ## Installation and Setup

-If you'd like to download the repo for yourself to play with, you'll need to run `npm install` in both the `client` and `server` directories.
+If you'd like to download the repo for yourself to play with, follow these steps:

+### For ALL forms of setup (required)

-You will also need to setup an access token secret for JSON Web Tokens, a Financial Modeling Prep Key to be able to lookup companies on the stock market via NYSE symbol or their company name, and a Finnhub API Token to get quotes for stocks.
+1. Set up an access token secret for JSON Web Tokens, a Financial Modeling Prep Key, and a Finnhub API Token.

-Afterwards, you'll need to recreate the tables for the application.
-The code needed to do so is included in the `/server/sqlseeds` folder in the `startup.sql` file.
-You can do this from an application such as pgAdmin or from an SQL Shell.
-An `env-example.txt` file is included in the `server` folder as a reference for the environment variables that are needed for the server to to connect to the database afterwards.
-You'll need to pass these values in a `.env` file of your own in the same folder.
+2. Create a `.env` file at the root project directory with your environment variables.
+Reference `env-example.txt` for guidance as to what values are needed in the `.env` file(s), including API keys and tokens.

+**NOTE:** if you use Docker for both a local deployment and a production deployment, it is highly advised to create two separate `.env` files.
+Your local one should be set to `.env` and the production one to `production.env`.

+### Local Development

+1. Run `npm install` in both the `client` and `server` directories.
+2. Recreate the tables for the application using `/server/sqlseeds/startup.sql`.
+3. Run `npm run start` to run the application locally.

+### Local Deployment with Docker (recommended)

+1. Run `docker-compose -f docker-compose-local.yml up -d` at the root of the project.
+2. Access the app at the specified production URL (usually localhost:3000).
+3. To stop instances of the app running in Docker, run `docker-compose -f docker-compose-local.yml down`

+### Production Deployment with Docker

-Once all of that is setup, run `npm run start` at the root of the project.
+1. Run `docker-compose -f docker-compose-production.yml up -d` at the root of the project.
+2. Access the app at the specified production URL (usually localhost:3000).
+3. To stop instances of the app running in Docker, run `docker-compose -f docker-compose-production.yml down`

 ## Road Map